 06 of 07

 Laughter is the best medicine.
-Just ask The Snarky Art Company.
-Their cross stitch patterns are humorous, outlandish and full of wisecracks.
+Just ask the Snarky Art Company.
+Its cross-stitch patterns are humorous, outlandish, and full of wisecracks.
 Be warned that a lot of the patterns are not suitable for work, people who are easily offended, or small children.
-If snark isn't your thing, they also have pop culture icons, sweet sayings, and holiday patterns.
+If snark isn't your thing, it also has pop culture icons, sweet sayings, and holiday patterns.

 07 of 07

-Rebecca at Hugs are Fun is a blast.
+Rebecca at Hugs Are Fun is a blast.
 Her infectious positive attitude and adorable free patterns will have you hooked in no time.
 Her patterns are full of vibrant colors and fun images.
-Check out her site on Fridays for Free Pattern Friday.
 She also creates other crafty projects such as quilt patterns and hexagon artwork.
-She does it all!
+She does it all.